Using Power BI Reporting Builder can be challenging if you’re using it for the first time.

 Step 3: Design The Report Layout

-This is the beginning of the designing phase of the report.
+This is the beginning of the design phase of the report.

 Drag a table from the toolbox section and drop it on the canvas.